RagnarokMew/ZoteBoat/docs/components/player.typ

 - `update()`: changes the scale and position of the attack based on player directionality and despawns the attack when its duration has expired

 `PlayerStats` is a helper that holds important player statistics that shouldn't reset when a scene changes.
-Its field include but aren't limited to:
+Its fields include but aren't limited to:

 - `inv_time`: how much invincibility time the player still has left after taking damage
 - `damage`: the amount of damage the player deals to enemies with attacks